sharpmachine/jesseckuntz.com/content/values/index.md

 					<h2 class="libre zero-mt">I believe aesthetics and usability should never be divorced</h2>
 				</div>
 				<div class="col-sm-4">
-					<p class="lead">In Europe, if they need to build a bridge, it has to be functional and beautiful…something that delights as you’re driving across it.
-Out here in the western US, most of the time we just build a generic, boring bridge.
+					<p class="lead">In Europe, if they need to build a bridge, it has to be functional and beautiful…something that delights you as you’re driving across it.
+Out here in the western U.S., most of the time we just build a generic, boring bridge.
 If we’re going to build a world-changing product, let’s also make it beautiful.</p>
 				</div>
 			</div>
 		</div>